mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

   <DesktopDatePicker closeOnSelect={false} />
   ```

-  - Default `views` prop: `['year', 'month', 'day']`
+  - Default `views` prop: `['year', 'day']`
   - Explicit `closeOnSelect` prop: `false`

-  **Behavior:** The picker won't close when selecting a value.
+  **Behavior:** The picker won't close when selecting the day.

-  :::warning
+  :::success
-  If you want to set `closeOnSelect` to `false` on a desktop picker, you should probably also enable the action bar to allow the user to validate the value:
+  If you want to set `closeOnSelect` to `false` on a desktop picker, you should consider enabling the action bar to allow the user to validate the value:

   ```tsx
   <DesktopDatePicker